 Why choose Modern Hebrew for GCSE?
 Simple.
-This is the closest students can get to with somebody from a different culture in actually being in Israel without stepping on an his or her language is invaluable.
-Languages aeroplane!
-Moreover, students will be updated with new Israeli slang, music and films, get in any field and not limited to teaching and advice on where to go and what to do in the interpreting.
-Holy Land and much, much more.
-And most importantly: knowledge of Modern Hebrew is HOW WILL I BE ASSESSED? not only an academic study, it will be a very Grading is 9-1 and there is the option of taking useful skill for when visiting, staying or living in either Foundation or Higher.
+This is the closest students can get to actually being in Israel without stepping on an aeroplane!
+Moreover, students will be updated with new Israeli slang, music and films, get advice on where to go and what to do in the Holy Land and much, much more.
+And most importantly: knowledge of Modern Hebrew is HOW WILL I BE ASSESSED? not only an academic study, it will be a very useful skill for when visiting, staying or living in either Foundation or Higher.
 The Foundation Israel in present and future.